 A complex, full-bodied, dry red wine made from their estate-grown Norton grapes.
 Norton fans will love the bold and rich layers of berries, plums, toast and spice.
 French and American oak aging intensifies the complexity and provides a smoky, vanilla finish.

 We are no longer operating the PLB Grill so that we can focus on what we do best...beer!
 Instead, we are bringing in food vendors for our larger days and events.
 Please support these vendors so we are able to continue having them out for everyone to enjoy by not bringing in outside food on these days.
 Check below for regularly scheduled food offerings.
 Visit our Facebook page for more information on these events, including menus as they become available to us.

 The Crooked Boot is one of our very favorite food trucks in the St. Louis and surrounding area.
 They offer unique Louisiana Creole cuisine w/eclectic fusions.
 They specialize in traditional classic Louisiana Creole cuisines with unique twists.

-You can also find them at our Farmers Market every Thursday.
+You can also find them at our Farmers Markets.

 Reminder that no outside food is allowed on days when we have a food vendor on site.
 Thank you for your support!